CMM Annual 'Sir Anthony Epstein' Lecture

 The Sir Anthony Epstein Lecture is held annually and is open to all staff, students and members of the public to attend.
 It is an evening lecture held in a key lecture theatre on the Bristol campus, and will be followed by a drinks reception for all guests attending.

-Further details about the lecture series:
+Further information about the lecture series:

 Find below all our previous speakers from the past few years.